Thamarassery: Etymology

+Thamarassery comes from the Malayam words thaamara "lotus" and cheri "village".

 History

 Thamarassery belonged to the Kingdom of Kottayam before India became independent.
-It has witnessed the departure of the British and the great march of Tipu Sultan.
-Kottayam Kings who died fighting the British were given part of the land of Thamarassery in the days before freedom.
+Kottayam kings who died fighting the British were given part of the land of Thamarassery in the days before freedom.
 The tomb of Payyampally Chandu, who was a warrior under the Kottayam Raja, is located at the Thamarassery Kotayil Sree Bhagavathi Temple.

 In 1936 the Thamarassery panchayat was formed, although a public health center had already been operating for some time prior.
 Attakoya Thangal was the first panchayat president.
 JT Abdurahiman Master is the president of the Thamarassery Panchayath (since 2020 December 30).

 Administration

 Thamarassery panchayat is divided into 19 wards.
-Thamarassery panchayat comes under Koduvally state assembly constituency and Kozhikode loksabha constituency.
-Current MP is MK Raghavan of Congress and MLA is MK Muneer of Muslim League.
+Thamarassery panchayat falls under Koduvally state assembly constituency and Kozhikode loksabha constituency.
+The current MP is MK Raghavan of Congress and MLA is MK Muneer of Muslim League.
 Thamarassery constitutes a taluk within the Kozhikode district.